mumblebaj/MMM-Growatt-Stats/README.md

 - Add a dual and single mode to allow running [MMM-Growatt](https://github.com/mumblebaj/MMM-Growatt.git) and [MMM-Growatt-Stats](https://github.com/mumblebaj/MMM-Growatt-Stats.git) together.
 - Running in dual mode, MMM-Growatt-Stats now get it's data from MMM-Growatt.
 - Running in "single" mode the module will make it's own request to the Growatt server

+### 2023/09/05
+- Had a request from user [ruralbrewer](https://github.com/ruralbrewer) to add support for [https://server-us.growatt.com](https://server-us.growatt.com).
+- Users in the US registered on the US Growatt Server are now able to use the module.
+- A new Config option  usServer: true must be added to the config/config.js.
+Users registered on the [https://server.growatt.com](https://server.growatt.com) need not add this option.